Rithvik-padma/StockInsights-task/README.md

 # StocksInsights-task
-This project is a recruitment task for StockInsights Internship (Frontend).
+This project is a [Recruitment task](https://stock-insights-task.vercel.app/) for StockInsights Internship (Frontend).
 Techstack used : React, Material UI, Tailwind CSS

 # Getting Started with Create React App